 Driving under the influence of marijuana is not safer than driving under the influence of any other intoxicating substance.
 Habitual marijuana use is strongly associated with car crash injury in general, and this is particularly true when marijuana is used prior to driving.

 Marijuana affects alertness, concentration, perception, coordination and reaction time – essential skills required for safe driving.
-Even moderate doses of marijuana have been shown to reduce reaction time, requiring an additional 139 feet to stop a vehicle at highway speeds.
+While marijuana affects a different driving skill set than alcohol, even moderate doses of marijuana have been shown to reduce reaction time.

 Myth: It's not a big deal if I get caught with marijuana.